Our team's desire is to establish focused strategies specific to your loved one’s needs to help amplify his or her life through music therapy.

 Who is qualified to practice music therapy?

 Persons who complete one of the approved college music therapy curricula (including an internship) are then eligible to sit for the national examination offered by the Certification Board for Music Therapists.
-Music therapists who successfully complete the independently administered examination hold the music therapist-board certified credential (MT-BC).
+Music therapists who successfully complete the independently administered examination hold the music therapist-board certified credential (MT-BC) and are required to become licensed in their state before they begin practicing music therapy.

 IS THERE RESEARCH TO SUPPORT MUSIC THERAPY?